divenal/givenergy-scripts/README.md

 X is dynamically set based on car-charging activity.
 It's usually 0530, but if the car is charging beyond the normal cheap hours, X is increased until the end of car charging.
 (This is the mechanism by which the modbus script doesn't get involved while car is charging.)
 Because the pause timer is not active, the battery charges from solar.

 #### Static configuration
-* charge timer 1 0030 to 0529 - variable charge power depending on what is required to reach target SoC
+* charge timer 2 0030 to 0529 - variable charge power depending on what is required to reach target SoC
-* discharge timer 1 typically runs from 2000 to 2230
+* discharge timer 1 typically runs from 2200 to 2330
+* charge timers 3 and 4 reserved for use by the modbus script.
+The time slots are not used, so the inverter ignores them, but the charging limit is used by the script.
+Limit 3 is used until 1630 when it switches to limit 4.
+* discharge timers 3 and 4 are used to save battery for peak period.
+Slot 3 is active until 16:30 with a discharge limit of 25%, and #4 after that with a limit of 4.
+The script uses the range start#3 to end#4 to decide when it's allowed to discharge the battery, down to the limit set by the charging timers.
-* discharge timer 2 reserved for use by the modbus script, typically 0800 to 1810 with a discharge limit of 30%
+* discharge timer 2 reserved for use by the modbus script, typically 0800 to 1810 with a discharge limit of 30% (but modbus script stops the discharge before it reaches that limit)
-* discharge timers 3 and 4 run from 23:30 to 00:30 with a discharge limit 100%, to implement a paused-discharge (prvent discharge during cheap rate)
 * pause timer 0530 to 1955 (with pause mode adjusted dynamically by modbus script)

-Note that timer-2 should end before the pause timer (to give the modbus script a chance to turn off forced discharge while it is still in charge).
+Note that discharge #4 should end before the pause timer (to give the modbus script a chance to turn off forced discharge while it is still in charge).

 #### Dynamic stuff implemented by these scripts, via cron
-* around 2330, run givenergy-offpeak.py to calculate charging power required, and reduce discharge power, disable timed export flag
+* around 2330, run givenergy-offpeak.py to calculate charging power required, and reduce discharge power
 * around 0500, run givenergy-iog.py to check whether car is charging, and set pause start time
+* around 0530, switch to "day mode" - pause-type = pause-charge, disable timed discharge, set charge/discharge power to max
-* around 2000, run givenergy-discharge.py to decide whether to dump to grid, and adjust discharge power and/or ending time.
+* around 2200, run givenergy-discharge.py to decide whether to dump to grid, and adjust discharge power and/or ending time.

 #### Dynamic stuff implemented via modbus script
-Use discharge limit on timer 2 to export as required (by turning enable-dc-discharge on and off).
-The discharge limit is both config for the script and an emergency brake: the script should initiate a discharge if SoC >= (limit+10%), and stop when it gets down to (limit+5%).
-So it shouldn't actually get down to the limit itself, unless the script has crashed.
+Use charge limit 3/4 to charge / export as required (by turning enable-dc-discharge on and off).
+The script should initiate a discharge if SoC >= (limit+5%), and stop when it gets down to limit.
+And if SoC is less than limit-5%, it will permit solar charging back up to limit.

 # Configuration
 The scripts expect to find a config file in `~/.solar`  - this is in a format for configparser.